laurel-stratoscale/strato-aws-examples/terraform/packer/readme.md

 **packer_user_name**

-The usernmae that Packer will use to SSH from Bastion into the Packer temporary instance.
+The username that Packer will use to SSH from Bastion into the Packer temporary instance.

 _KEYPAIR VARIABLES_